-On average, listings lease in the $20's per square foot per year.
-The Vista submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $8 per sqft per year.
-That's a 21% decline in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Vista submarket is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $4 per sqft per year.
+That's a 12% decrease in rent.

-Compared to the rest of the San Diego market, the Vista region has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the San Diego market, the Vista region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 39 listings have been posted online, which means leases are probably going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 42 listings have been posted online, so you'll want to check back regularly for new listings.
+About 2% of the listings in the Vista are subleases, so you will probably have to focus your search on direct office leases.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,840 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this market were built in 1999 and are Class B.
+Even though the median size is 2,840 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this area are close to 2 floors.
+Most buildings in this region were built in 1999 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this area.
-Commute by public transit is the most popular way to get to work amongst Vista residents.
-Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.
+Finance and insurance are the dominant industries in this region.
+Commute by public transit is the most popular way to get to work amongst Vista folk.
+Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.